-The following is a list of several sustainability related projects and programs undertaken on the campus in the past three years in areas such as recycling, energy efficiency and conservation, wildlife enhancement, water conservation.
+The following is a list of several sustainability related projects and programs undertaken on the campus in the past few years in areas such as recycling, energy efficiency and conservation, wildlife enhancement, water conservation.

-- Installing 10 water bottle refilling stations on campus that to date have resulted in over 250,000 refills. - Installing convenient, colorful recycle bins throughout campus - Installing a rainwater collection system on new grounds maintenance building - Geothermal HVAC system installed in new grounds maintenance building - Installation of pumps to use creek water for lawn irrigation - Installation of a pervious pavement parking lot (Lot P) the first of its kind in So.
-IL. - Planting of native grasses and wildlife foot plots, and creation of hiking trails - Installation of electric vehicle charging station on campus - Installation of a building dashboard in Building "G" to monitor gas and electric use.
-Install other energy saving equipment such as smart strips and vending misers. - Updates to campus building systems to improve efficiency, cut maintenance and operations costs, and reduce energy consumption include - - ✓ Installation of new high efficiency chiller (with two more planned) saving an estimated \$30,000 per year in cooling costs - ✓ Indoor lighting replacement project upgrade classroom and corridor lighting, and install occupancy sensors - ✓ Installation of multiple VFD drives on air handlers across campus - ✓ Upgrade and replacement of inefficient air handlers in multiple areas - ✓ Install of high efficiency LED parking lot and roadway lighting - ✓ Tune-up steam boilers, replace outdated controls with digital direct - ✓ Updates to building controls and HVAC systems software - ✓ Upgrade HVAC system in main IT server room to state-of-art - ✓ Remove inefficient electric furnaces and replace with HE gas - ✓ Upgrade demand control ventilation systems - ✓ Gym and exit lighting changed to high efficient - ✓ New energy efficient welders installed in welding lab saving 188,160 kWh per year - ✓ Extensive roof replacement projects whereby older, leaky roofs are multiple buildings are replaced with polyiso insulated roofing with white reflective membrane to improve building energy efficiency - ✓ Full campus electrical energy metering is being installed and facilities staff trained to track usage throughout day to cut peak demand - ✓ Temperature and scheduling adjustments made across campus to reduce energy consumption
+- Installed 10 water bottle refilling stations on campus that to date have resulted in over 250,000 refills. - Installed convenient, colorful recycle bins throughout campus - Installed a rainwater collection system on new grounds maintenance building - Geothermal HVAC system installed in new grounds maintenance building - Installation of pumps to use creek water for lawn irrigation - Installation of a pervious pavement parking lot (Lot P) the first of its kind in So.
+IL. - Planting of native grasses and wildlife foot plots, and creation of hiking trails - Installation of two electric vehicle charging stations on campus - Installation of building dashboards in Building G and H to monitor gas and electric use.
+Install other energy saving equipment such as smart strips and vending misers. - A partial list of updates to campus building systems to improve efficiency, cut maintenance and operations costs, and reduce energy consumption include - - ✓ Installation of new high efficiency chillers - - ✓ Indoor lighting replacement projects upgrade classroom and corridor lighting, and install occupancy sensors - ✓ Installation of multiple VFD drives on air handlers across campus - ✓ Upgrade and replacement of inefficient air handlers, RTU's in multiple areas - ✓ Install of high efficiency LED parking lot and roadway lighting - ✓ Install new LED exterior building lighting - ✓ Tune-up steam boilers, replace outdated controls with direct digital - ✓ Continual upgrade of building controls as new equipment installed - ✓ Upgrade HVAC system in main IT server room to state-of-art - ✓ Remove inefficient electric furnaces and replace with HE gas - ✓ Upgrade demand control ventilation systems - ✓ Gym and exit lighting changed to high efficient - ✓ New energy efficient welders installed in welding lab saving 188,160 kWh per year - ✓ Extensive roof replacement projects whereby older, leaky roofs are multiple buildings are replaced with polyiso insulated roofing with white reflective membrane to improve building energy efficiency - ✓ Full campus electrical energy metering installed and facilities staff trained to track usage throughout day to cut peak demand - ✓ Temperature and scheduling adjustments made across campus to reduce energy cons